 Below, we’ll outline various commission structure types and sales commission structure best practices.
 Our last section will include three sales commission structures examples for an AE, SDR, and sales leaders that have worked well with our customers in driving the right behaviors.

-Graham Collins is our “Resident Sales Nerd.”
+Graham Collins is our Chief of Staff and our “Resident Sales Nerd”.
 It’s a nickname he earned over the years after conducting more than 350 comp plan strategy calls for teams far and wide.
 We offer these calls as a free resource to anyone in the sales community, in addition to our Sales Funnel tool and Quota:OTE Ratio Calculator.
 I’m also the host of our LinkedIn Live series, Sales Nerds Live!

 What is the difference between a compensation plan and a sales commission structure?